 Be sure to add a bit of text to describe your songs.
 Your fans will love to know more about how the music came about.
 So make use of your storytelling ability to add some inside information.

-This page can get busy with content, so choose only your best stuff, and put it in layout that’s easy to scan.
+This page can get busy with content, so choose only your best stuff, and place it in a layout that’s easy to scan.

 If you have a lot of upcoming shows, or want to highlight a tour, add a dedicated events page.
-Place your events in a table, list, or calendar to make sure that people can see when you’ll be playing near them.
+Add your events in a table, list, or calendar view to make sure that people can see when you’ll be playing near them.

-A simple contact form on this page, plus your social media icons, will make it easy for people to send you a message.
+Now that fans and potential clients have scanned your website, offer them a way to get into contact with you.
+A simple contact form, plus your social media icons, will make it easy for people to send you a message.
 If you have more specific booking information, or a contact for publicity, you can add it here.

 Create your own singer-songwriter website that’s mobile-ready and easy to update anytime!
 Try Bandzoogle free today!

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.

 - Sell music & merch directly to your fans.
 Keep 100%.